Tes3awy/vetr-summarizer/README.md

 ![Preview](./assets/preview.jpg)

+## How it works

+This tool visualizes data collection for the ACI health check from [vetr-collector](https://github.com/brightpuddle/vetr-collector).

+Once the analysis is complete, the tool creates a `vetr-summary.html` file.
+This file displays the raw JSON data in a [DataTable](https://datatables.net/) tabular format.
+DataTable adds the ability to easily search for properties in concern.

 Almost all [MOs](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/policy-model-guide/b-Cisco-ACI-Policy-Model-Guide.html#id_107445__d54e1142) include unnecessary configuration properties.
-Some of these  properties: `extMngdBy`, `childAction`, `userdom`, etc. These unnecessary properties (key-value pairs) are excluded from the report for a neater representation of the output in the HTML file. _All excluded keys can be found in `config/excluded_keys` file._ You can also customize these keys-to-exclude according to your own case. _An empty excluded\_keys file will not exclude any keys_
+Some of these  properties: `extMngdBy`, `childAction`, `userdom`, etc. These unnecessary properties (key-value pairs) are excluded from the report for a neater representation of the output in the HTML file.

+> _All excluded keys can be found in `config/excluded_keys` file._ You can also customize these keys-to-exclude according to your own case. _An empty excluded\_keys file will not exclude any keys_.

 > Raw JSON files with empty `imdata` and `totalCount` equal to `0` are not presented in the HTML `vetr-summary.html` summary report.